PaperStrike/Pjax/README.md

 Most of the time, you will have code related to the current DOM that you only execute when the DOM became ready.

 Since Pjax doesn't trigger the standard DOM ready events, you'll need to add code to re-trigger the DOM ready code.
-Here's a simple example:
+For example:

 ```js
 function whenDOMReady() {